 It’s important to note that VAs will likely have some structures in place such as no work on weekends or 24 hour notice for a project.
 It’s important to discuss your needs and expectations up front to make sure the partnership will work for both of you.

 Most importantly, your VA can bring skills to the table that you don’t have or are lacking in.
-Don’t have time to learn social media marketing, hire a VA to do it for you.
-It can be a win-win for everyone.
+Don’t have time to learn social media marketing?
+Hire a VA who has experience to do it for you.

-Virtual Assistants are in business to help others by doing what they love (just like you!).
-Their success depends on your success so they will invest themselves into your business just like it were their own.
+Virtual Assistants are in business to help others by doing what they love and are good at (just like you!).
+Their success depends on your success so they will invest themselves into your business just like if it were their own.

 Ultimately, we want our clients to succeed and therefore will strive to provide high quality service to each.

-Before you can go looking for a VA to hire, you need to identify the biggest pressure points of your business.
+Before you can go looking for a VA to hire, you need to identify the biggest pressure points of your business and the main areas you want to outsource.

 Start by asking yourself a few questions: